thecdil/campus_source/_histories/artandarchitecturesouth.md

 Art and Architecture South is a sturdy rectangular structure featuring two stories above a basement.
 Its red brick walls are enhanced by white brick and cast stone detailing, emphasizing arches and window sills.
 The prominent east façade is marked by a broad stairway leading to a recessed arched entry.

-The building features a hipped roof with centered, gabled dormers on each side.
-Its roofing consists of a medium-pitched hip roof with gabled dormers centered on each side and a distinctive cupola.
-The foundation is made of local basalt, one of two basalt foundations on campus.
-(The other can be found at [Morrill Hall](/digital/campus/buildings/morrillhall).)
+The building features a hipped roof with centered, gabled dormers on each side and a distinctive cupola.
+The foundation is made of local basalt, one of just a few basalt foundations on campus.
+(Others include [Morrill Hall](/digital/campus/buildings/morrillhall) and [Ridenbaugh Hall](/digital/campus/buildings/ridenbaughhall).)
 Timber-reinforced masonry and wooden roof trusses comprise the internal structure.
 In a 1976 renovation, the building was connected to Art and Architecture North via a catwalk. [^4]

 ### Notes
 [^1]: Nathan J. Moody, “National Register of Historic Places—Registration Form: The University of Idaho Historic District,” initial submission to Idaho SHPO, unpublished, University of Idaho, Moscow, Idaho, May 7, 2025, 12, 13.